 Hardwood floors are easily scratched and destroyed by office chairs and other furniture.
 They are costly to replace or restore, and can be inconvenient for most offices.
 A few basic tips can show you how to secure wood floors from rolling chairs.
 These are not very costly, but they are very effective in avoiding serious damage to the floors.

-Not only can using these tips separately be beneficial, but mixing them will give additional defence to the hardwood flooring.
+Not only can using these tips separately be beneficial, but mixing them will give an additional defense to the hardwood flooring.
 Make a note to maintain the security you use on a daily basis to keep it in full operating order and to avoid injury.
 If your office chair is too old, it’s time to upgrade to a new ergonomic office chair with many advantages, the most important of which is saving the hardwood floors from scratching.